VLAN network segmentation and security- chapter five [updated 2021]

-So far, we looked at flat switch architecture.
+So far, we have looked at flat switch architecture.
 In Figure 5-10, for example, we have two peer switches performing the same functions.
 However, larger implementations benefit from a multi-tier architecture, as shown in Figure 5-12.
-This is a basic example without redundant links or spanning tree challenges.
+This is a basic example without redundant links or spanning-tree challenges.

 Figure 5 – 12: Tiered VLAN Architecture

 The bottom tier is the access layer.
 In our example, these switches are not VLAN-aware; think of a Linksys switch layer that does nothing but connect devices with separate collision domains.
 However, they can transparently pass tagged packets between connected components.
 The model contains four VLAN-unaware and two VLAN-aware end-point devices separated on different edge switch ports.

 A common configuration is to place VLAN-aware switches at the access layer and assign VLANs there.
 An organization’s switch infrastructure design is usually based on what infrastructure is available, business need and cost.
 In any case, try to keep aware and unaware devices separate.
 This makes less work for the switches and the administrator.

 Each access tier switch is connected via a trunk to an “edge” switch in the middle, distribution tier.
 An edge switch performs VLAN assignment and tagging, applying all rules and filters listed in Q-switch packet processing.
 Distributing the load across the distribution tier and keeping it from the core can optimize performance.
 However, more recent switches do this with specialized hardware and suffer no performance degradation, allowing core switches to perform these operations, too.